TelemetryDeck/docs/guides/javascript-setup.md

 Please note that `td.signal` is an async function that returns a promise.

-{% notewarning „Special treatment for frameworks“ %}
+{% notewarning "Special treatment for frameworks" %}
-Some frameworks, like Svelte, don‘t need `crypto` and node.js.
+Some frameworks, like Svelte, don't need `crypto` and node.js.
 Here are some tipps on how to implement TelemetryDeck when using some of these special frameworks:
 * The initialization should happen once, and the TD object should be passed around in a service or singleton.
 * The `td.send` function should be used to send signals, either automatically in a router-like object or on a per-feature basis.
 {% endnotewarning %}